The Life Sciences Law Review: Australia

 A therapeutic good must be entered in the ARTG before it can be supplied in Australia, subject to certain exceptions (see Sections II.iii and II.iv).
 The sponsor of the good must be a resident of Australia or be an incorporated body in Australia and conducting business in Australia where the representative of the company is residing in Australia.

 The route of evaluation, including time frame and fees, depends on the category of the application.
-The TGA's guidelines for the regulation of prescription medicines,11 biologicals12 and medical devices13 provide detailed guidance on the application processes.
+The TGA's guidelines for the regulation of prescription medicines,12 biologicals13 and medical devices14 provide detailed guidance on the application processes.

 Medicines are either 'registered' or 'listed'.
 Registration involves individual evaluation of the quality, safety and efficacy of the product and is required for higher risk medicines (including all prescription medicines).
 Listing typically does not require demonstration of efficacy and is reserved for lower risk medicines (including some over-the-counter medicines and most complementary medicines).
 See also Section IX.i.

 The approval process can be expedited where the medicine has been approved by a 'comparable overseas regulator' (COR) or through the priority review pathway.
 To rely on a COR, the medicine must be identical (in terms of dosage form, strength, formulation and manufacture), and the indications must be identical or equivalent (to allow for minor textual differences), to the overseas approval.
-To be eligible for the priority review pathway, the medicine must satisfy a number of conditions: it must be indicated for the treatment, prevention or diagnosis of a life-threatening or seriously debilitating condition; there must be no other goods registered on the ARTG for that condition (or there must be substantial evidence demonstrating a significant improvement in efficacy or safety compared to those goods); and there must be substantial evidence demonstrating that the medicine provides a major therapeutic advance.
+To be eligible for the priority review pathway, the medicine must satisfy a number of conditions: (1) it must be indicated for the treatment, prevention or diagnosis of a 'life-threatening condition' or 'seriously debilitating condition'; (2) there must be no other goods registered on the ARTG for that condition (or there must be substantial evidence demonstrating a significant improvement in efficacy or safety compared to those goods); and (3) there must be substantial evidence demonstrating that the medicine provides a 'major therapeutic advance'.